keremburakyilmaz/website-fingerprinting/README.md

     }, {once:true});
 ```

 - This code snippet listens for a single deviceorientation and devicemotion event to capture the device’s orientation (angles α, β, γ) and motion metrics (linear acceleration, acceleration including gravity, rotation rates).
-On mobile devices, these sensor readings are drawn from accelerometers, gyroscopes, and magnetometers, giving physical motion and orientation data relative to Earth’s frame.
-As the web.dev article explains, these events expose how a device is tilted, rotated, or accelerated, and they rely on the device’s internal sensors.
+On mobile devices, these sensor readings are taken from accelerometers, gyroscopes, and magnetometers.
+As the web.dev [17] article explains, these events expose how a device is tilted, rotated, or accelerated, and they rely on the device’s internal sensors.

 - In the fingerprinting context, minor manufacturing imperfections or calibration differences cause slight but repeatable deviations in sensor response, for instance small biases or noise characteristics unique to each sensor.